From Wikipedia - Reading time: 12 min

 In 2023, Deloitte projected the number of padel courts to potentially reach 84,000 by 2026.[3]

-The superstructure is made from connecting 3m high x 2m wide panels, with an additional 1m mesh height over the glass back walls (10m walls).
-This additional 1m height is continued for 2m from each corner over the side walls also.
-This means that the back walls and service corners are actually 4m in height, with the remaining side walls are 3m in height.
+The superstructure is made from connecting 3m-high, 2m-wide panels, with an additional 1m mesh height over the glass back walls (10m walls).[citation needed] This additional 1m height is continued for 2m from each corner over the side walls also.
+This means that the back walls and service corners are 4m high, and the remaining side walls are 3m high.[citation needed]

-Glass panels make up the back walls and service side walls (closest 2 side panels to back walls), whilst metal mesh panels occupy the sides.[16]
+Glass panels make up the back walls and service side walls (closest 2 side panels to back walls), while metal mesh panels occupy the sides.[16]

-The service lines are placed 3 metres (9 ft 10 in) before the back wall and there will be also another line in middle that divides the central rectangle in half.
-All lines have a 5-centimetre (2 in) width and should be clearly visible.
+The service lines are placed 3 m (9 ft 10 in) before the back wall and another line in middle divides the central rectangle in half.
+All lines have a 5 cm (2 in) width and should be clearly visible.[citation needed]

-The minimum height between the playing field and an obstacle (e.g. the ceiling) is 6 metres (19 ft 8 in).
+The minimum height between the playing field and an obstacle (e.g. the ceiling) is 6 m (19 ft 8 in).

-Padel tennis distinguishes itself not only through its gameplay but also through its unique style and atmosphere.
-Emerging from a blend of traditional tennis and squash, Padel offers a more relaxed and social environment compared to other racket sports.
-Unlike the formality often associated with tennis, Padel is characterised by its laid-back atmosphere, where players frequently enjoy casual wear and the presence of music on the courts.
+Padel tennis distinguishes itself in its gameplay, style and atmosphere.
+As a blend of tennis and squash, Padel offers a more relaxed and social environment than other racket sports.
+Unlike the formality often associated with tennis, Padel is characterised by its laid-back atmosphere, where players often enjoy casual wear and the presence of music on the courts.
 This casual ambiance contributes to the sport's growing popularity, attracting players of all ages and skill levels.
 The fast-paced nature of Padel, combined with its shorter court dimensions and the use of walls, fosters exciting and engaging gameplay, characterised by lengthy rallies and spirited crowd participation.
 The sport's allure lies not only in its accessibility but also in its ability to provide a fun and lively experience for players and spectators alike.[17]

 The Padel Pro Tour (PPT)[18] was the professional padel circuit created in 2005 as a result of the agreement between a group of organisers of padel matches and the Association of Professional Players of Padel (AJPP) and the Spanish Feminine Association of Pádel (AFEP).